Annielytix/adbcicd/README.md

 ![alt text](./readme_images/ado_add_pub_artifacts_config_p2.png)

-21. Enable the Continuous Integration trigger on the pipeline which will make sure that every time a change in made to the master branch of the repository this pipeline will execute.
+21. Enable the Continuous Integration trigger on the stage which will make sure that every time a change in made to the master branch of the repository this stage will execute.
 Click the Triggers menu item in the menu bar and click the checkbox to enable continuous integration.

 ![alt text](./readme_images/ado_cont_int_trigger.png)

-You can now Save and Queue this pipeline for a manual build to make sure that it executes from end to end without any issues.
+You can now Save and Queue this stage for a manual build to make sure that it executes from end to end without any issues.

-Output from the pipeline should resemble the following:
+Output from the stage should resemble the following:

 ![alt text](./readme_images/ado_output_successful_build.png)

-## Defining your Release Pipeline
+## Defining your Release stage

-While release pipelines are often used to deliver artifacts in a deployed state, our scenario calls for an different approach.
+While release stages are often used to deliver artifacts in a deployed state, our scenario calls for an different approach.
 Our build artifact is an image that contains our tested model and we will be creating a Two Stage Release that will first deliver the correct image to aQA environment where it can be picked up and be tested by a product team.
 Once all conditions for the product team is satisfied a release manager will manually approve the Production release step and the model will become available for consumption in the Production Environment.
-Creating Variable Groups Required for the Release Pipeline
+Creating Variable Groups Required for the Release stage
 1. Click on the Library menu item in the Azure DevOps portal and click

 ![alt text](./readme_images/ado_rp_add_variable_group.png)